UTBM-AGH-courses/agh-rsap/README.md

 ## The solution : ECC algorithm

-The ECC (Elliptic Curve Cryptography) algorithm is used for website certificates signing but also as the key stone in the blockchain world.
+The ECC (Elliptic Curve Cryptography) algorithm is used for website certificates signing but also as the key stone for the Bitcoin.
 In fact, this cryptosystem is more efficient in terms of computation use and reach the same level of security of RSA but with a shorter key length as in the chart bellow.

 | ECC | RSA   |